 Once your vase has completely dried, you can put it out on display in your home!
 I put mine on my new Arch Accent Wall.

-For Chalk Paint you will typically use baking soda and acrylic paint, instead of small tubes of acrylic paint – but otherwise it is the same exact process.
+For Chalk Paint you will typically use baking soda and latex paint, instead of the small craft tubes of acrylic paint – but otherwise it is the same exact process.

 Mix one part baking soda with two parts latex paint.
-After your paint is mixed, add in 3 tbs of cold water.
-Mix until they create a thin, non-grainy texture.
-And paint away!
+After your paint is mixed, add in 3 tbs of cold water and mix until they create a thin, non-grainy texture.
+Then get to painting!

 Create even more texture with baking soda on paint